 Wetsuit patch repair preparation

 It might be better to go for a patch repair if the tear is bigger than 2cm long or if it’s not a clean cut.
 This will only work if the cut is at least 2cm away from any seam.
 It requires a bit more skill and the right materials, so if you don’t feel confident doing this repair yourself, contact a local wetsuit repair shop.
 Start by drawing an oval or circle at least 2cm away from the edge of the cut.
 Cut out this oval shape with a pair of sharp scissors.
-Get a patch panel, a piece of neoprene with a similar thickness as the damaged panel.
-You can cut this out of an old wetsuit, or get a panel at your local repair shop.
+Prepare a patch panel.
+This is a piece of neoprene with a similar thickness as the damaged panel.
+You can cut this out of an old wetsuit, or buy a panel at your local repair shop.

 Patch repair application

 Iron-on neoprene reinforcement patches

-When the cut or tear cuts all the way through the neoprene and lining, it’s advisable to add an iron-on reinforcement patch on the inside of the repair to make this area stronger, avoid water leakage and to avoid it tearing again.
-These patches or reinforcement tape, also called Melco tape, can be bought through your local wetsuit repair shop.
-These patches have a hot melt glue layer attached to the back of them.
+When the wetsuit cut or tear cuts all the way through the neoprene and lining, it’s advisable to add an iron-on reinforcement patch on the inside of the wetsuit repair to make this area stronger.
+These patches or reinforcement tape, also called Melco tape, can be bought at your local wetsuit repair shop.
+The patches have a hot melt glue layer attached to the back of them.
 They can be ironed on with a normal iron, but always make sure you use wax paper or baking paper in between the iron and the wetsuit.
 A different way of reinforcing the inside of a tear, or wetsuit seam repair, is to glue on a thin strip of thin neoprene, called neoprene tape.
 This can be glued on with normal wetsuit glue but is not a clean looking as hot melt tape.